-With the coronavirus pandemic situation developing regularly, we created this page on the 30th January as a dynamic resource.
-We aim to provide all relevant and up-to-date information relating to how COVID-19 is affecting travel insurance and travel in general.
+With the coronavirus pandemic situation developing regularly, we created this page on the 30th of January as a dynamic resource.
+We aim to provide all relevant and up-to-date information relating to how Coronavirus is affecting travel insurance and travel in general.

 20 December 2020 – Following the identification of a new variant of the virus, international travel where you live may be increasingly restricted due to various domestic and overseas regulations.
 Those in tier 4 in England are not permitted to travel abroad apart from limited exceptions.
 Read more on the government website.

 Holiday or Flight Cancellations – If you have a single-trip policy and your holiday is cancelled, please use our change of dates form to put your policy on hold.
 Then, when you have been able to rebook, you can advise us of the new dates, using the same form.
 Alternately, if you have already been able to re-book, please advise us of the new dates now.

 You can find the change of dates form by clicking here.

 Opening Hours – due to the social isolation measures put in place by the UK government, we are now operating remotely, but with full availability over the seasonal period.
 We will endeavour to maintain the same high level of service to you even during these challenging times.

 Coronavirus Travel Insurance – we would like to reassure customers that a Free Spirit policy will cover you under the cancellation and medical expenses sections for claims caused by Coronavirus.
 Please read this related article for more information.